sankalp1999/Deeplearning.ai-Specialization-Course-Notes/README.md

 If you want to get a good grasp on the foundations of deep learning, this is probably the best way to go.

-**I have made a significant amount of effort to make digital notes for the courses 2, (3, 4 and 5 in progress).
+**I have made a significant amount of effort to make digital notes for the courses 2, (3, 5 in progress).
 I hope you will enjoy the notes.**

 ## Notes